paulo-caph/coding-challenge/README.md

-# React Recipe Box Coding Challenge
+# React Recipe List Coding Challenge

 ## Objective

-Build a Recipe Box application using React that allows users to manage a collection of recipes.
+Build a Recipe List application using React that allows users to manage a collection of recipes.
 The application should have features for displaying a list of recipes, adding new recipes, and viewing individual recipe details.

 ## Requirements